IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/shape-chart.md

 ## $PlatformShort$ Scatter Polyline Chart

-The Scatter Polyline Chart belongs to a group of shape charts that take an array of shapes represented by an array or array of arrays of X/Y points.
-This series renders that array or array of arrays as a collection of polylines in the Cartesian (x, y) coordinate system.
-These samples can be used to plot diagrams, blueprints, or even the floor plan of buildings.
+The Scatter Polyline Chart renders an array or array of arrays of polylines in the Cartesian (x, y) coordinate system using `ScatterPolylineSeries` in the `XamDataChart` component.
+This chart can be used to outlines of plot diagrams, blueprints, or even the floor plan of buildings.
+Also, it can visualizes complex relationships between a large amount of elements.

 <code-view style="height: 600px"